To Cut Both Ways

 AP I/II, AP II/II

 The idiom ‘to cut both ways’ is interpreted through hands that morph into scissors, to demonstrate that one’s actions have an equal effect on another.
-Any potential movement of either pair of hands would activate both pairs of scissors equally.
+Any potential movement of one pair of hands would activate both pairs of scissors equally.
+I have explored this theme in drawings, a lithograph, a painting, and the mixed-media assemblage It Cuts Both Ways.

 » Back to previous page